veloxy/purl/README.md

 docker exec -it docker_php_1 bash
 ```

 Create a database named `test` and make sure the `dev` mysql user has access to it.
-Then create the schema creation for the test environment:
+Then create the schema for the test environment:

 ```
 bin/console doctrine:schema:create -e test